 Employees purchased the controlling interest from Rahr Malting and the company name was changed to Bio-Technical Resources (BTR).

 By then, focus of services has been switched to biotechnology in the chemical, food, and pharmaceutical industries rather than in malting and brewing.
 In 1976, the majority of all outstanding stock and assets was purchased by Michael R. Sfat, one of the original staff members.
-Mr. Sfat served as president of BTR for 13 years till his retirement.1969
+Mr. Sfat served as president of Rahr Bio-Tech and BTR for 27 years before his retirement in 1989.1969

 ConAgra and E.I. du Pont de Nemours purchased BTR, and for the next 8 years BTR remained an independently operating part of a joint venture called DCV (DuPont ConAgra Visions).